aks/bash-lib/README.md

 the version number in the utility libraries that you are modifying.

-Follow the links below for detailed descriptiops of each module.
+Follow the links below for detailed descriptions of each module.

 * [date-util.sh](#date_utils)
 * [list-utils.sh](#list_utils)